-At the end of the current year, the Town's governmental funds reported combined ending fund balances of \$6.2 million, the components of which are as follows: \$4.9 million in the general fund, \$88,000 in the capital project fund, and \$1.2 million in the nonmajor governmental funds.
-Cumulatively there was a decrease of \$1.8 million in fund balances from the prior year.
+At the end of the current year, the Town's governmental funds reported combined ending fund balances of \$6.6 million, which consists of \$4.8 million in the general fund and \$1.8 million in the nonmajor governmental funds.
+Cumulatively there was an increase of \$412,000 in fund balances from the prior year.

 The general fund is the chief operating fund.
-At the end of the current year, unassigned fund balance of the general fund was \$4.6 million, which makes up 93.79% of total fund balance.
-Included in the amount is \$2.3 million of stabilization funds which have been reclassified as unassigned general fund in accordance with GASB Statement No. 54.
-The restricted balance of \$295,000 is for debt payments advanced funded by the MSBA.
-As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance equals 21.65% of total general fund expenditures, while total fund balance equals 23.08% of that same amount.
+At the end of the current year unassigned fund balance of the general fund was \$4.6 million or 94.6% of total fund balance.
+Included in the amount is \$2.1 million of stabilization funds which have been classified as unassigned general fund balance in accordance with GASB Statement No. 54.
+The restricted balance of \$221,000 is for debt payments advanced funded by the MSBA.
+As a measure of the general fund's liquidity it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
+Unassigned fund balance equals 20.7% of total general fund expenditures, while total fund balance equals 21.9% of that same amount.

 The highway improvement fund is used to account for funds received for the State Highway Department which is used for construction, reconstruction and improvements of roadways.
-During the year, \$214,000 of reimbursements was received from the State all of which was spent on roadway improvements.
+During the year, \$271,000 of reimbursements was received from the State all of which was spent on roadway improvements.